hantsy/jakartaee11-sandbox/docs/jpa.md

 ```

-Do not worry about the lifecycle of the `Connection` object and be careful not to close it within the execution block.
+Do not worry about the lifecycle of the `Connection` object, and be careful not to close it within the execution block.